mmakaay/home-assistant-configs/doc/D.E. Moccamaster/Modification/README.md

 <img src="images/fibaro_switch.jpg" alt="FIBARO switch 2" width="150px">

-Finding a good momentary switch and indicator light was quite a hunt.
+Finding a good snap-in style momentary switch and indicator light was quite a hunt.
 Finding spare parts is easy enough, but I wanted different components than the original.
 Eventually I figured out that [Arcolectric 6000 splash proof components](../Documentation/Arcolectric%20switches%206000%20splash%20proof.pdf) were the way to go.
 Unfortunately, it turned out to be somewhat impossible to find the specific